8 Easy Ways to Fall Asleep Faster

 Most people rely on caffeine to wake up and stay awake.
-The problem is the high created by the caffeine will wear off somewhere throughout the day, causing you to go back for another “pick-me-up”, which, as you know, can lead to being overly-caffeinated late at night which can prevent you from falling sleep.
+The problem is the high created by the caffeine will wear off somewhere throughout the day, causing you to go back for another “pick-me-up”, which, as you know, can lead to being overly-caffeinated late at night which can prevent you from falling asleep.

 Eliminate caffeine altogether, OR, stop drinking it early in the afternoon.

 Caffeine has a relatively long half-life, meaning it can last in the body hours after you drink it.

 This might not keep you energized the way you like, but it’s enough to prevent you from falling asleep.
 If you want to have it so caffeine doesn’t influence your sleep patterns, the earlier you stop drinking it, the better.
 Try having your last bit of caffeine no later than 12-1pm.